Health Indicator Report of Prostate Cancer Deaths

-How Are We Doing?In 2018, the Utah age-adjusted prostate cancer mortality rate was 22.1 deaths per 100,000 males.
-There was no significant difference in prostate cancer mortality across geography (at the local health district level; see additional data views for additional differences between Utah Small Areas) from 2014-2018, nor was there a significant difference across ethnic groups from 2016-2018.
-From 2014-2018, men who racially identified as Asian had a significantly lower rate of prostate cancer mortality (3.7 deaths per 100,000 males) compared to other races, though caution should be used in interpreting these rates as these estimates have a high coefficient of variation.
+How Are We Doing?In 2019, the Utah age-adjusted prostate cancer mortality rate was 23.2 deaths per 100,000 males.
+Tooele County Local Health District had the highest prostate cancer mortality rate at 26.1 per 100,000 and Southwest Local Health District had the lowest at 15.7 (see additional data views for additional differences between Utah Small Areas) from 2015-2019.
+There was not a significant difference across ethnic groups from 2017-2019.
+From 2015-2019, men who racially identified as Asian had a significantly lower rate of prostate cancer mortality (3.5 deaths per 100,000 males) compared to other races, though caution should be used in interpreting these rates as these estimates have a high coefficient of variation.

-How Do We Compare With the U.S.?The U.S. prostate cancer age-adjusted mortality rate has generally been decreasing over time, from 24.2 deaths per 100,000 males in 2007 to 18.7 deaths per 100,000 males in 2017.
-The Utah age-adjusted prostate cancer mortality rate trend has been more variable from year-to-year, though rates have generally been near the national rate.
-In 2017, the Utah age-adjusted prostate cancer mortality rate was 19.7 deaths per 100,000 males while the national rate was 18.7 deaths per 100,000 males.
+How Do We Compare With the U.S.?The U.S. prostate cancer age-adjusted mortality rate has generally been decreasing over time, from 24.2 deaths per 100,000 males in 2007 to 18.9 deaths per 100,000 males in 2017.
+The Utah age-adjusted prostate cancer mortality rate trend has been more variable from year-to-year, though rates have generally been similar to the national rate.
+In 2017, the Utah age-adjusted prostate cancer mortality rate was 19.6 deaths per 100,000 males while the national rate was 18.9 deaths per 100,000 males.

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention, and cancer survivorship advocacy.